-In view of profits earned by the Company during the period under review, your directors have proposed to transfer Rs.
-131.97 (in thousands) to Statutory Reserves
+In view of losses incurred by the Company, your directors have not proposed to transfer any amount to Statutory Reserves.

 MATERIAL CHANGES AND COMMITMENT

 There are no material changes or commitments that took place after the close of financial year till date which will have any material or significant impact on the financials of the Company.